What is a Credit Card Balance Transfer?

 1. Save Money on Interest

 If the credit card company you are considering offers a waived balance transfer fee and a lower APR, you could end up saving money by completing the transfer.
 Oftentimes, companies will offer a 0% APR on a balance transfer, which could equate to big interest savings for you.

 Most balance transfers allow you to transfer more than one balance to the new account.
 This means that if you had multiple credit cards with balances, you could consolidate those debts and payments into one account.
 This can make payments and overall debt management a lot easier for your budget or financial plans.

-The credit bureaus look at your debt utilization percentage to see how much of the open credit available to you is actually being used.
+The credit bureaus look at your debt utilization percentage, which is the amount of credit you are using compared to the total amount of credit available.
 If you opened a new account and completed a balance transfer, you now have twice as much available credit.